identinetics/PVZDliveCD/README.md

 - Insert both media into the PC
 - Boot from the boot-medium (you might have to modify the boot sequence in the BIOS)
-- Wait for the sysem to come up
+- Wait for the system to come up